FreenandaAnda/FreenandaAnda/README.md

 ### Hi there 👋 This is Fernanda Cortes a cibersecurity analyst with experience in costumer service.
 Currently Im a freelancer working online at the same time that I keep learning new skills in the technology world.

-Acompañame en esta aventura
+Join me in this new adventure!

 <!--
 **FreenandaAnda/FreenandaAnda** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.